Aerosol

-The liquid or solid particles in an aerosol have diameters typically less than 1 μm (larger particles with a significant settling speed make the mixture a suspension, but the distinction is not clear-cut).
-In general conversation, aerosol often refers to a dispensing system that delivers a consumer product from a can.
+The liquid or solid particles in an aerosol have diameters typically less than 1 μm.
+Larger particles with a significant settling speed make the mixture a suspension, but the distinction is not clear.
+In everyday language, aerosol often refers to a dispensing system that delivers a consumer product from a spray can.

 Diseases can spread by means of small droplets in the breath, sometimes called bioaerosols.